Adventitious roots are different from other roots.

 Peach tree care

 Peaches are self-pollinating, which means that another tree is not needed to produce a crop.
 If you have room for more than one tree, be sure to space them 12 by 16 to 18 by 18 feet apart.
-Peach trees perform best when they are trained in what’s called an open center system.
-This is exactly what it sounds like.
+Peaches perform best when trained with what’s called the “Y” system.
+The “Y” system features two scaffolding (main) branches, heading in opposite directions, creating a “Y” shape.
+You can picture it as a two-dimensional open center system, which also works with peaches.
+These tree training systems leave the trees open in the center, allowing lots of air and sunlight to reach the fruiting wood.
 Peaches can also be espaliered.

 Feeding and watering peaches